covcom/300CEM/Week_02_The_Java_language/README.md

 ### Advanced language features

-The examples you have seen only showed you a tiny fraction of what's available in Java.
+The examples you have seen so far only showed you a tiny fraction of what's available in Java.
 There're some advanced features that you'll see in later weeks of the module.
 Try to google the following concepts and find some simple examples to play with.

     * Static imports
     * Generics